2606 Odessa: Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's WISE telescope, Odessa measures 15.91 kilometers in diameter and its surface has an albedo of 0.175, while the Collaborative Asteroid Lightcurve Link assumes a carbonaceous standard albedo of 0.057 and consequently calculates a larger diameter of 25.44 kilometers based on an absolute magnitude of 11.7.

 Naming

-This minor planet was named after the Ukrainian black Sea port city of Odessa.
+This minor planet was named after the Ukrainian black Sea port city of Odesa.
 The official naming citation was published by the Minor Planet Center on 1 December 1982 (M.P.C.
 7472).